linus307/rustcue/README.md

-I'm trying to implement CUeLang in Rust based on https://cuelang.org/docs/references/spec/
+I'm trying to implement CueLang in Rust based on https://cuelang.org/docs/references/spec/